wt29/IotaTemp/README.md

 I'm attempting to modify it to provide a simple WeMOS D1 Mini based stand alone temperature node.

-IotaWatt has a whole lot of useful stuff including
+IotaWatt has a whole lot of useful stuff including all the goodies below.

 See the [WiKi](https://github.com/boblemaire/IoTaWatt/wiki) for detailed information concerning installation and use of IoTaWatt.